Laplacian paths in complex networks: information core emerges from entropic transitions

 The first one is Shannon's entropy \cite{shannon1948} that is related to the ``amount of information'' contained in a probability distribution allowing, for example, to find the probability of the available microstates of the classical statistical ensembles \cite{Jaynes,Pathria}.
-In the network community, it has proven to be essential to reveal the time scale dependences in neural systems \cite{borst1999, strong1998} or to unravel different mesoscopic structures through random-walk diffusion techniques \cite{Esquivel2011, Rosvall2008, Rosvall2014}.
-In particular, recent pioneering works have proposed a set of information-theoretic tools formalizing an entropy measure for complex networks both in simple graphs and multilayer networks \cite{Domenico2016, Domenico2015}.
-However, its profound meaning and implications remain a crucial question to be answered.
+In the network community, it has proven to be essential to reveal the time scale dependences in neural systems \cite{borst1999, strong1998}, to characterize network ensembles \cite{Ginestra1} or to unravel different mesoscopic structures through random-walk diffusion techniques \cite{Esquivel2011, Rosvall2008, Rosvall2014}.
+In particular, recent pioneering works have proposed a set of information-theoretic tools formalizing an entropy measure for complex networks both in simple graphs and multilayer networks \cite{Domenico2016, Domenico2015,ghavasieh2022}.
+It is not, however, intention of this paper to shed light on the profound debate of what information is \cite{Adami2016}, but on how information is stored in a network and what mesoscopic units play an essential role in its processing and transmission.
+Hence, its profound meaning and implications remain a crucial question to be answered.